What are Wales’ chances of winning Rugby World Cup 2019™?

 STH Live quarter-final prediction:

-Wales 34 – 18 Argentina (The game will be a lot closer than the score line reads)
+Wales 34 – 18 Argentina (This match will be a lot closer than the score line reads)

 We are picking Ireland to be the team ‘alive’ at this stage to face Wales, in what is going to see the two best Northern Hemisphere teams slug it out at the International Stadium Yokohama.
 We think this match has the possibility to have more intensity and drama than the final, with both teams throwing everything at each other just to gain an inch.
 In what will be dubbed an instant classic match with the points low and defense ruling, it will come down to who will be able to hold their nerve the longest?
 A kick off the tee is going to determine who wins this and we feel that is going to come from Jonathan Sexton’s boot in ‘refs time’.

 STH Live semi-final prediction:

 We are not entirely certain Wales will make it this far, but if they do, we are going to see a surge of morale behind Alun Wyn Jones’ squad like never before.
 If there is a year to flip the script, with a chance at being undefeated in the calendar year, grand slam winners, holders of the most consecutive wins and the ‘crème de la crème’ Rugby World Cup 2019 winners then this is it, but it is far from a safe prediction.
 At this stage, the hypothetical belief in Wales is being stretched to its limit, but if Wales make it to the final, we have zero doubt they will be able to win.
 At this stage, it is most likely they will face defending champions New Zealand.